Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Introduction

-\item \textbf{Enhanced DL-aided path detection}: In practical environments, the number of propagation paths in the multipath channel is unknown.
-Conventional channel estimation algorithms rely on a \gls{SC} to detect multiple paths.
-However, performance heavily depends on the choice of the convergence tolerance parameter in the \gls{SC}, and at low \gls{SNR}, multiple paths are often missed.
-To enhance detection capabilities and estimation accuracy at low \gls{SNR}, a \gls{DL} architecture is introduced to estimate the number of propagation paths by formulating the estimation problem as a classification problem.
+\item \textbf{Enhanced model order selection at low \gls{SNR} via \gls{DL}}: As conventional channel estimation algorithms rely on a \gls{SC} to detect multiple paths, performance heavily depends on the choice of the convergence tolerance parameter for the \gls{SC}, and at low \gls{SNR}, multiple paths are often missed.
+To enhance detection capabilities and estimation accuracy at low \gls{SNR}, a \gls{DL} architecture is introduced to estimate the number of propagation paths by formulating the estimation problem as a multi-class classification task.

-\item \textbf{Low-complexity \gls{IMFC} algorithm for channel equalization}: A novel low-complexity equalization methodology for data detection, exploiting unitary property of DD parameter matrices, is proposed.
-This algorithm iteratively combines the outputs of \gls{MFs} to estimate data symbols.
+\item \textbf{Reduced-complexity Landweber method for channel equalization}: A path-wise version of the Landweber method, exploiting sparsity of DD parameter matrices and \gls{DD} separability, is proposed for data detection to reduce the equalization complexity against the \gls{LMMSE} estimator.
+This algorithm, called \gls{IMFC}, iteratively combines the outputs of \gls{MFs} parametrized by different delays/Dopplers to estimate data symbols.
 This approach offers significantly lower complexity than the traditional \gls{LMMSE} estimator while achieving nearly the same \gls{BER} performance. \end{itemize}